ecthelionvi/Donut.zip/README.md

 ## 📚 Description

-The donut.c program was originally written by Andy Sloane in 2006.
+The donut.c program was originally written 2006.
 It uses basic 3D math to render a torus (donut shape) and project it onto a 2D ASCII art canvas.
 By spinning the torus around various axes, an animated donut is produced.

 The code is a remarkable example of compact algorithms and optimizations.
 In just a few hundred characters of C code, Sloane is able to render surprisingly complex 3D graphics using only basic trigonometry and linear algebra.